-The BLS reported in 2013 that home health aides earned a mean salary of $22,050.
-The BLS also predicted that this fast-growing segment of health care would have a 48% increase in jobs from 2012-2022.
+The BLS reported in 2015 that home health aides earned a median salary of $21,920.
+The BLS also predicted that this fast-growing segment of health care would have a 38% increase in jobs from 2014-2024.
 As with caregivers, home health aides have limited opportunities for advancement without additional formal training.
 It is common for those already pursuing medical training in nursing to be employed as caregivers or health aides.

 Requirements for Home Health Aides

 Home health aides may work privately with no training or certification; however, agencies that receive government reimbursements for medical care must comply with federal regulations.
 To be eligible for agency employment, home health aides may need CPR training, negative results on their TB test, evidence of current vaccinations and acceptable general health.
 Some employers also require a current driver's license, use of a vehicle and proof of car insurance.

 Nursing aides have limited options apart from the kind of setting in which they work.
 According to the BLS, those nursing assistants employed in the home health care industry earned a median salary of $25,710 in May 2015, and demand was expected to increase 18% for all nursing assistants between 2014 and 2024.

 Some states require certification for employment as nursing aides; however, there are still opportunities to receive on-the-job training without certification in non-regulated settings.
 The demands of the job determine the specific skill requirements, but they are similar to those of home health aides.

 Licensed Practical Nurses

 Licensed practical nurses (LPN) perform more skilled work than aides and may hold supervisory roles.
 The BLS reported a median salary of $43,170 in 2015 for LPNs, along with an expected 16% increase in jobs over the 2014-2024 decade.
 Many LPNs continue training to become registered nurses.